Generative diffusion learning for parametric partial differential equations: Computational benchmarks

-{\bf Test 4 ({\it Advection equation})} This example aims at investigating the performance of PDNO for an advection PDE whose solution is highly non-smooth.
+This example aims to investigate the performance of PDNO for an advection PDE whose solution is highly non-smooth.
 We test our method for the 1D advection equation with the inflow condition on the domain $D=(0,1)$: